Complete Your First Half Marathon!

 1. When does the program start?
 What happens if I have to miss a week or skip a week or repeat a week?

-This is a completely go-at-your-own-pace program, and the next round starts on January 6, 2014.
+This is a completely go-at-your-own-pace program.
 Once you register, the actual training starts whenever you want to start, since all of the content is downloadable and is yours to keep forever and ever.
 If you have to skip a few days, you’ll likely just be able to pick right back up where you left off.
 If you need to miss a week or more, you’re always welcome to re-do a previous week, as needed.

 2. What if I’m a total beginner?